Share On

 F. hepatica infection can cause acute or chronic disease.
 Migration of large numbers of young flukes causes acute fascioliasis, which can quickly become fatal.
 Signs of acute fascioliasis include refusal to eat, depression, weakness, labored breathing, anemia, abdominal pain, peritonitis, and dry feces.
 If individuals are not vaccinated against clostridial diseases, they can develop a co-infection with Clostridium novyi (causing infectious necrotic hepatitis or “black disease”), which results in sudden death.
 Chronic fascioliasis is the result of adult flukes in the bile ducts.
 Signs include anemia, bottle jaw, and weight loss.
 Heavy chronic infections can be fatal.

-Diagnosis of F. hepatica infection in living residents can be difficult but can be easily accomplished during a necropsy examination if infection is suspected in a deceased resident.
+Diagnosis of F. hepatica infection in living residents can be difficult but can be easily accomplished during a post-mortem examination if infection is suspected in a deceased resident.
 While eggs can be detected in a fecal test, a negative result cannot rule out infection.
 Your veterinarian can make specific recommendations regarding diagnostics if infection is suspected or if the parasite is prevalent in your area.
 They can also make treatment recommendations.
 Anthelmintic resistance can further complicate treatment.
 The timing of treatment is also important, so be sure to work closely with your veterinarian to ensure the most appropriate treatment plan is implemented.
 Preventing residents from accessing wet areas where mud snails may be present can help limit exposure to these parasites, particularly during times of year when the risk is high.

 As mentioned earlier, F. hepatica is not the only fluke species that can affect sheep.
 One of the other species of note is Fascioloides magna, whose definitive hosts include deer, elk, and moose.
 Even one of these flukes can cause extensive damage and death in sheep due to “aimless wandering” through the liver.
 Diagnosis and treatment are difficult.
 In areas where conditions are right and definitive hosts are present, you’ll want to work closely with your veterinarian to establish a plan to reduce your residents’ risk of this infection.*